European Banking Federation

 13 May 2025

-Their ask — The banking sector requests clarification on how remote identity verification providers currently operating can continue under the new framework.
+Message — The banking sector requests clarification on how remote identity verification providers currently operating can continue under the new framework.
 They seek a robust and harmonised certification framework for European Digital Identity Wallets.12

-How it helps them — This would allow banks' existing identity verification systems to remain operational.3
+Why — This would allow banks' existing identity verification systems to remain operational.3

 European Banking Federation Seeks Clarity on Digital Identity Standards